David Spalding, Dean

 Master of Accounting (MAcc)

-The Master of Accounting (MAcc) is designed to meet the needs of accountants in public or private accounting, focusing on interpreting and analyzing accounting information for decision-making and preparing students for certification as a Certified Public Accountant (CPA) or Certified Management Accountant (CMA).
-The 30-hour program requires 15 hours of graduate accounting courses, including courses in data analytics and communications.
-Students may pursue a specialization in Financial Reporting and Assurance, Information Systems and Analytics, Tax, or Managerial Decision Making.
+The Master of Accounting (MAcc) program is designed to equip students for successful careers in both public and private accounting.
+Program curriculum focuses on interpreting and analyzing accounting information to drive informed decision-making, while also preparing students for certification as a Certified Public Accountant (CPA) or Certified Management Accountant (CMA).
+The 30-credit hour program requires a variety of graduate-level accounting courses, including core courses in data analytics and communication.
+Students can tailor their education by choosing from specialized tracks in Financial Reporting and Assurance, Information Systems and Analytics, Tax, or Managerial Decision Making.
+Additionally, the program offers six credits dedicated to helping students prepare for their certification exam.

 Master of Business Analytics (MBAN)